Nde-Code/MeteoritesAPI/docs/docs.md

-# 🛠️ API code adjustment for Cloudflare Workers:
+# 🛠️ Developer documentation:

-This branch contains source code compatible with Cloudflare Workers.

-**NB:** you can go to the main branch by clicking [here](https://github.com/Nde-Code/meteorites-api).
+Here is the complete developer guide for anyone who wants to contribute or create their own version of this project and make it work on [Cloudflare Workers](https://workers.cloudflare.com/) using [Wrangler](https://developers.cloudflare.com/workers/wrangler/).

-# 🚀 To begin working with this version:
+## 🚀 To begin working with this version

-- 1. Create or login to your cloudflare account: [https://dash.cloudflare.com/sign-up](https://dash.cloudflare.com/sign-up)
+1. Create or login to your cloudflare account: [https://dash.cloudflare.com/sign-up](https://dash.cloudflare.com/sign-up)

-- 2. Install Node.js and npm (I've used [Volta](https://volta.sh/Volta) on WSL): [https://nodejs.org/fr/download](https://nodejs.org/fr/download)
+2. Install Node.js and npm (I've used [Volta](https://volta.sh/Volta) on WSL): [https://nodejs.org/fr/download](https://nodejs.org/fr/download)

-- 3. Install the Wrangler CLI using:
+3. Install the Wrangler CLI using:

 ```bash
 npm install -g wrangler
 ```

-> If you haven't installed Wrangler globally, you'll need to prefix commands with `npx`, like `npx wrangler`.
+> If you haven't installed Wrangler globally, prefix commands with `npx`, for example `npx wrangler`.
+If you're using Wrangler v4 or earlier, use `npx`; otherwise use the globally installed `wrangler` command.

-- 4. Clone the project branch:
+4. Clone the project branch:

 ```bash
 git clone --branch cf-workers --single-branch https://github.com/Nde-Code/meteorites-api.git
 ```

-- 5. Log your Wrangler CLI to your Cloudflare account using:
+5. Log your Wrangler CLI to your Cloudflare account using:

 ```bash
 wrangler login
 ```

 > Make sure to do this securely on a trusted network.

-# ⚙️ Setting up the configuration:
+## ⚙️ Setting up the configuration

 First, create the `wrangler.jsonc` file, which contains the full configuration for your project.
 It should look like this:

 ```jsonc
 {
 	"name": "meteorites",